Healthcare staffing trends to watch in 2026

 Prioritize safe nurse staffing ratios

-Nurses who feel overworked and unable to adequately perform their jobs are more likely to leave.
-Research published by the National Center for Health Workforce Analysis showed that registered nurses reported burnout, inadequate staffing, and a stressful work environment as the most common reasons for job turnover among nurses.
+Studies show that registered nurses reported burnout, inadequate staffing, and a stressful work environment as the most common reasons for job turnover among nurses.

 Incorporating multiple staffing strategies to fill shift gaps is a good start for prioritizing retention.

-Listen to nurse feedback and opinions and take action
+Listen and take action

 Your nurses are in the thick of it day in and day out.
 Provide opportunities for them to give feedback and share their opinions.
+Token attempts are likely to be met with lukewarm responses and have little to no effect.

 Does your nursing staff have a clear path for advancement within your facility or health system?

-Additional insights include the following:
+Additional insights from the study include:

 4. Increased adoption of AI and technology